 After 12 years in Germany, Nara returned to Japan, where a seminal solo exhibition I DON'T MIND, IF YOU FORGET ME was held at the Yokohama Museum of Art in 2001.
 In his work, he began fusing elements from his past; he painted portraits of children with facial features adopted from traditional Japanese Otafuku and Okame theatrical masks, and in poses lifted from the manga he read as a child.
 His compositions also nodded to historical Edo period ukiyo-e woodblock prints.

 View top-priced Nara works sold at Christie’s

 3. He became part of the Superflat group of artists

 Around 2001, Nara became associated with an avant-garde group of Japanese artists known as Superflat, which also included Takashi Murakami and Chiho Aoshima.
-They used lurid colours, patterns, and Japanese cartoon motifs to examine the country's hyper-marketed and hyper-consumerist culture, which was increasingly mistrusted by Japanese youth.
+They used bright colours, patterns, and Japanese cartoon motifs to examine the country’s hyper-marketed and hyper-consumerist culture, which was increasingly mistrusted by Japanese youth.

 4. Nara’s portraits hide a darker side